Security Will Be Massive At Trump's Inauguration

-Homeland Security Secretary Jeh Johnson outlined the massive security preparations on Friday during a briefing at the Multi Agency Communications Center at a secret location in Virginia.
+Homeland Security Secretary Jeh Johnson outlined the massive security preparations during a briefing at the Multi Agency Communications Center at a secret location in Virginia.

 But the main focus will be Friday's swearing in of the 45th president and the inaugural parade from the Capitol to the White House.
 Johnson says officials expect from 700,000 to 900,000 spectators to attend the Inauguration Day ceremonies.
 He said 99 groups are expected to rally in favor of or against the new president.